Bloodyboneye/DotNetDataCollectorEx/LUA_API.md

     **Below fields are only valid if the Type is NOT an array type!**
     - `InstanceFields` (table): Table containing all of the `instance` Fields
       - `TypeToken` (number): Token of the type of the field
+      - `hType` (number): The MethodTable/TypeHandle of the fields Type
+      - `TypeIsEnum` (boolean): True if the fields type is an enum else false
       - `Size` (number): The size of the field
       - `Offset` (number): The offset of the field inside an Object
       - `ElementType` (number): The element type of the type